 Supporting Brain Tumor Research and Remembering Jim

 “It was shocking to learn that only one penny on the dollar goes to brain tumor research.
 Since that moment, we knew we wanted to help the ABTA any way we could,” said Serena.

-Fundraising nearly $50,000 for brain tumor research, Serena and her family has seen the bowling event grow from a small, family memorial to an organized community event that brings together an extended network of family, friends, neighbors and colleagues that honor Jim’s memory in a fun, informal setting.
+Raising nearly $50,000 for brain tumor research, Serena and her family has seen the bowling event grow from a small, family memorial to an organized community event that brings together an extended network of family, friends, neighbors and colleagues that honor Jim’s memory in a fun and informal setting.